fbpx

 4. How should platforms better prepare themselves?

-Big Tech companies are already taking this seriously and have been developing in-house solutions for years.
-However, complying with the new legislation would be a challenge for small and mid-size companies (though it is also true that it affects them less), as well as for large ones for which user-generated content is important, but is not their core business.
 For example, a small fitness club that also has a forum on their website could not afford to hire and train its own content moderators.
 Such companies face two main options: (a) shut down their fora to avoid any issues, or (b) try to outsource content moderation, partially or completely.
 When it comes to content moderation at scale, there is a clear need for automation, which can take care of a large number of easy cases, but the final decision in hard cases should be taken by humans, not machines.

 5. Any recent talks/research you’d like to talk about?
 Can also mention future talks?

-Fighting the infodemic is typically thought of in terms of factuality, but it is a much broader problem.
+Fighting the infodemic and misinformation is typically thought of in terms of factuality, but it is a much broader problem.
 In February 2020, MIT Technology Review had an article that pointed out certain characteristics of the infodemic that go beyond factuality, such as fueling panic and racism.

-Indeed, if the 2016 U.S. Presidential election gave us the term “fake news”, the 2020 one got the USA and the world concerned about a range of other types of malicious content online.
-The infodemic has demonstrated that this is part of the same problem, with dangers ranging from promoting fake cures, rumors, and conspiracy theories to spreading racism, xenophobia, and panic.
 Addressing these issues requires solving a number of challenging problems such as identifying messages making claims, determining their check-worthiness and factuality, and their potential to do harm as well as the nature of that harm, to mention just a few.
 Thus, as part of Tanbih, we have been working on a system that can analyze user-generated content in Arabic, Bulgarian, English, and Dutch, which covers all these aspects and combines the perspectives and the interests of journalists, fact-checkers, social media platforms, policy makers, and society as a whole.
 A preliminary version of this work appeared in ICWSM-2021 last week.

 We have been also looking into supporting fact-checkers and journalists by developing tools for predicting which claims are check-worthy and which ones have been previously fact-checked.
 We have an upcoming survey paper at IJCAI-2021, which surveys the AI technology that can help the fact-checkers.
 This has been the mission of the CLEF CheckThat! lab, which we have been organizing for four years now; also look at our recent ECIR-2021 paper about the lab.